 This approach is well suited for self-directed learners who are comfortable working in an online environment and have the necessary technological skills.

 In the Rotational Model, learners rotate through different learning environments such as small group instruction, independent learning stations, online learning tasks, and teacher-led activities.
 In this model, students are divided into smaller groups that rotate between online and in-person instruction.
 Each group receives different content or activities during the rotations, giving them individualized instruction based on their learning needs.

 This approach allows instructors to focus on individual needs and gives learners access to various educational experiences throughout the course.

 This model can be broken down further into Flipped Classroom, Station Rotation, Lab Rotation, and Individual Rotation.
 More information about the models and sub-models can be found at BLU.

 À La Carte Model allows learners to customize their learning experience by selecting from a range of topics and activities from both online and face-to-face settings.
 The activities are usually divided into individual courses completed at the learner’s own pace.

 This blended learning model offers learners a selection of digital tools and activities to choose from for their own learning process.
 This allows for personalization and self-paced instruction for learners of all ages and abilities.

 In the Enriched Virtual Model, virtual classroom technologies such as video conferencing or chat rooms are used to supplement existing instructional materials such as textbooks or other web resources.
 This model is designed to bring real-world learning experiences into the virtual classroom by incorporating virtual simulations, virtual field trips, webinars, and video conferencing, along with traditional online teaching methods.

-Learners interact with their peers, instructors, and materials in a collaborative learning environment, while also engaging in more self-paced online activities when appropriate.
+Learners interact with their peers, instructors, and learning materials in a collaborative blended learning environment, while also engaging in more self-paced online activities when appropriate.

 What is a Flipped Classroom?